 Example: Serving Multiple Agencies and Tools

-from agency_swarm.integrations.fastapi import run_fastapi
+from agency_swarm import Agency, Agent, function_tool, run_fastapi

-# Example tools
+# Example tools using agents SDK

-return "Result of ExampleTool operation"
+return f"Result of ExampleTool operation with {example_field}"

-return "Result of TestTool operation"
+return f"Result of TestTool operation with {example_field}"

 # Create agencies

-agency1 = Agency([agent], name="test_agency_1")
+agency1 = Agency(agent1, name="test_agency_1")

-agency2 = Agency([agent], name="test_agency_2")
+agency2 = Agency(agent2, name="test_agency_2")

 run_fastapi(